CiscoDevNet/cloud-ctf-framework/README.md

 ## Deploy code
 ### Terraform code
-Challenge code that uses terraform place into a "challenge#" directory at the root of the project. i.e. `challenge1` Put terraform files at the root level of this repo.
-This is where the `terraform` commands will be run from (i.e. `terraform init)
+Place challenge code that uses terraform into a `challenge#` directory at the root of the project. i.e. `challenge1`
+Put terraform files for the challenge at the root level of this directory.
+This is where the `terraform` commands will be run from (i.e. `terraform init`)

 ### Running and Testing Terraform
 When developing and testing locally, use the `make build-bc CHALLENGE_REF_ARG=challenge1` command to build your container for deploying terraform.